andyleggett/website/_posts/articles/2015-08-18-rectanglesinsiderectangles.md

 A product designer I worked on had different bounding borders that all user-generated text and shapes had to fit inside.
 The designer would warn the user if their design had strayed outside of this border.
 I wanted to go through how we can use functions to pipeline the calculations for this check.

 Here's what we are after - the outline is our bounding box - it'll be blue if the objects are all inside and red if not.
 The objects can be dragged around to show the effect of the calculation.
-Double whatever to add more objects...
-<div id="clear-svg" class="centre-content clickable">CLEAR OBJECTS</div>
+<div class="centre-content"><span id="clear-svg" class="clickable" style="margin-right: 60px;">CLEAR OBJECTS</span><span id="add-svg" class="clickable">ADD AN OBJECT</span></div>
 <div id="container" class="centre-content"><svg style="width:100%" id="container-svg"></svg></div>

 ## Start Simple